sunnymodi21/blocktable/README.md

-A decentralized privacy-focused alternative for Airtable
+A decentralized privacy-focused alternative for Airtable.